Brand Names: Abraxane

 What is paclitaxel protein-bound (Abraxane)?

-Paclitaxel protein-bound is usually given after other cancer medicines have been tried without successful treatment.
+Paclitaxel protein-bound is sometimes given with other cancer medicines.

 Paclitaxel protein-bound may also be used for purposes not listed in this medication guide.

 What are the possible side effects of paclitaxel protein-bound (Abraxane)?

 Get emergency medical help if you have signs of an allergic reaction: hives; difficult breathing; swelling of your face, lips, tongue, or throat.

 Call your doctor at once if you have:

 - numbness, tingling, pain, or weakness in your hands or feet;

 - sudden chest pain or discomfort, wheezing, dry cough, feeling short of breath;